 All university students need to develop the skill of independent study and your son or daughter will get good experience of this working on essays, reports, projects, final year dissertations and general reading around the subject.
 This can be a big difference from school or college, but is another very useful transferable skill.

 Rest assured that there is support for students who might find the transition from A-Level (or equivalent) to degree study problematic.
-Our Language and Learning Unit provides a range of workshops on aspects like note-taking and organisational skills, and also runs tutorials on any aspect of study plus drop-in maths support.
+Our Learning Development service provides a range of workshops on aspects like note-taking and organisational skills, and also runs tutorials on any aspect of study plus drop-in maths support.
 They can also go to their personal tutor for guidance.

 Clearly the objective for most students is a successful career, and we take this aspect of their university experience very seriously.
 The College Careers Service is part of the University of London’s Careers Group, the largest careers service in the UK.
 Our professional careers advisers are available to guide your son or daughter, whether they already have a clear direction or have no ideas at all.
 We run workshops on a range of aspects such as CV and interview preparation, plus sessions on particular sectors and industries.

 The graduate job market is crowded and it is essential that your child is able to demonstrate the skills which employers require.
 These include things like commercial awareness (so any work experience is very useful), team working, communication skills, logical thinking and analytical ability, organisational skills – and so on.
 Our students will develop these skills on their courses as well as through extra-curricular activities (especially the ‘soft’ interpersonal skills).
 We are keen to help them recognise and present these skills – our Mind the Gap resource is a useful starting-point.